unisse-courses/s14-mp9/README.md

 5. Deletng Locations
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web23.png)
+Only locations without any reserved, owned, or abandoned lockers may be deleted.

 6. Setting the Term Dates to mark the span allowed to reserve a locker.
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web25.png)
+Although actually deleting the reservations and ownerships during a specific does not work now, thisr reminds the user the span of the reservation or ownership period.

 Locker Manager
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/web13.png)